SalimSalimi/VueJsCourse/README.md

 * We can chain filters one behind an another, the filter takes the result of what's behind it as an input.

+* Sometimes, it's better to use a computed property instead of a filter for performance wise.
+Because while using filters, VueJs is always recreating the DOM and it can lead to performance issues.
+Instead, we should use **computed** properties, because they are calculated whenever there is an update to the computed property.
+Example: Filtering an array according to the user input.

 ## Properties

 - **el**: The id of the HTML element that we want to connect our Vue object